Why Cedar is a Top Choice For Wood Used in Sauna Building

 How Does Cedar Wood Prevent Molding in a Sauna?

 With modern, traditional Finnish steam saunas, extreme amounts of heat and humidity are created with each sauna use.
-If you build a sauna without using cedar wood inside, you run the risk of cracking, warping, and moisture leakage that can be harmful to other areas of your house.
+Cedar is one of the best woods you can use to prevent the the risk of cracking, warping, and moisture leakage that can be harmful to other areas of your house.

 While Cedar offers an aroma unlike any other, making it a desirable building material for building Saunas, it comes at a cost.
 Cedar is one of the most expensive types of wood used to build anything, including a Sauna.
 If you’re set on using Cedar for your Sauna and want to reduce the cost, there are a couple ways you can save money if you’re building a DIY sauna using cedar wood.